strapi/documentation/docusaurus/docs/dev-docs/integrations/laravel.md

 ---
-title: Get started with Laravel - Strapi Developer Docs
+title: Laravel
+displayed_sidebar: devDocsSidebar
 description: Build powerful applications using Strapi, the leading open-source headless cms and Laravel.
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/developer-resources/content-api/integrations/laravel.html
 ---

 # Getting Started with Laravel

-This integration guide follows the [Quick Start Guide](/developer-docs/latest/getting-started/quick-start.md) and assumes you have fully completed its "Hands-on" path and can consume the API by browsing this [url](http://localhost:1337/restaurants).
+This integration guide follows the [Quick Start Guide](/dev-docs/quick-start) and assumes you have you have fully completed the "Hands-on" path.
+You should be able to consume the API by browsing the URL http://localhost:1337/api/restaurants.

-Should you wish to use standalone PHP, see the [PHP integration guide](/developer-docs/latest/developer-resources/content-api/integrations/php.md).
+Should you wish to use standalone PHP, see the [PHP integration guide](/dev-docs/integrations/php.md).

 This guide assumes you already have [Laravel installed](https://laravel.com/docs/9.x/installation) and are familiar with the basics of the framework.